HEPARIN SODIUM- heparin sodium injection, solution

 WARNINGS AND PRECAUTIONS

-Most common adverse reactions are hemorrhage, thrombocytopenia, HIT (With or Without Thrombosis), injection site irritation, general hypersensitivity reactions, and elevations of aminotransferase levels (6.1)
+Most common adverse reactions are hemorrhage, thrombocytopenia, HIT (With or Without Thrombosis), local irritation, hypersensitivity reactions, and elevations of aminotransferase levels.
+(6.1)

 See 17 for PATIENT COUNSELING INFORMATION.